When it’s time to escape the city and soak up that rural air, be sure to visit one of these 10 prettiest small towns in Switzerland.

-Estavayer sits on the southern shore of Lake Neuchâtel, the largest lake completely within Switzerland, with views across to the Jura mountains.
-An imposing Savoyard castle guards the bluff overlooking the lake, and within the former town walls are a host of atmospheric cobbled streets and squares.
+Estavayer sits on the southern shore of Lake Neuchâtel, the largest lake completely within Switzerland, and has views across to the Jura mountains.
+You’ll find an imposing Savoyard castle that guards the bluff overlooking the lake.
+Within the former town walls, there are a host of atmospheric cobbled streets and squares.

 Stand in the sloping main square of Gruyères and you could be forgiven for thinking you’re on a Hollywood film set.
 Yes, it is that picture-perfect, complete with a brooding castle at the top of the town.
 This isn’t off the beaten track but despite the crowds it’s definitely worth it, especially if you arrive early.
 Be sure to indulge in a cheesy lunch while you’re here.

 Plus there’s a splendid gate with a clock tower, a main street of arcaded buildings, the obligatory cobbles and all set beside a pretty lake.
 What more could you want?
 Oh and it’s bilingual, too – known as Morat in French.

 It packs a lot into a small space: alongside the usual array of medieval houses and streets are an elegant 12th-century church and cloister and chunky town gates.
 The location beside the River Doubs simply adds to the romance.

 It’s tucked up in the northwestern corner of the country, almost in France, and not really on the way to anywhere.
 It has a very authentic air about it, with a Gallic flair to its genteel buildings and a sturdy castle.
 Truly an unmanicured and unhurried spot to escape the crowds.

 Stein am Rhein

-If muralled buildings are you thing, then this little town on the German border will blow you away.
-Walking around the historic centre, you’ll be amazed that almost every other house is decorated with elaborate frescoes or graffiti paintwork.
+If muralled buildings are your thing, then this little town on the German border will blow you away.
+Walking around the historic center, you’ll be amazed that almost every other house is decorated with elaborate frescoes or graffiti paintwork.

-Schloss Lenzburg is the type of Castle that deserves a big C. It’s a medieval medley of turrets, gates and courtyards that could have been created by the Brothers Grimm.
+Schloss Lenzburg is the type of Castle that deserves a big C. It’s a medieval medley of turrets, gates, and courtyards that could have been created by the Brothers Grimm.

-If Disney could create its Switzerland, then it would probably look like Appenzell.
+If Disneyland had a Switzerland-themed park, then it would probably look like Appenzell.
 Except this is real.
-In the middle of the rolling green hills that make up Switzerland’s smallest canton is the tiny cantonal capital, population 6,000 people.
+In the middle of the rolling green hills that make up Switzerland’s smallest canton is the tiny cantonal capital, with a population of just 6,000 people.